redhat-italy/keycloak-spid-provider/README.md

 It should print the IP address (for recent Docker versions on Windows/Mac it is usually 192.168.65.2).

+If you are using podman replace `host.docker.internal` with `host.containers.internal` in the command above.
+In this case the IP address usually is 192.168.1.192.

 Then execute the following command to set the `spidsp` hostname alias (inside the container) to the IP address, replacing the string `<IP-ADDRESS>` with the IP address printed by the previous command (e.g. 192.168.65.2).

 ```shell